-Another northern atoll is Raa Atoll.
+And yet another northern atoll worth mentioning is Raa Atoll.
 At Fenfushi Giri you'll find a number of overhangs with stingrays and napoleon wrasse swimming around and resting on the sandy parts.
 At the side of the sloping reef there are plenty of hard corals, sea whips and fish life.
 Expect to see butterflyfish, parrotfish, bannerfish and lots of fusiliers, unicornfish and surgeonfish.

-Also Reethi Thila represents a dive that is typical of the Maldives: a submerged pinnacle with plenty of caverns and overhangs and with a great number of fish.
-There are many different types of wrasses, bangelfish, surgeonfish and triggerfish.
+Also, Reethi Thila represents a dive that is typical of the Maldives: a submerged pinnacle with plenty of caverns and overhangs and with a great number of fish.
+There are many different types of wrasses, angelfish, surgeonfish and triggerfish.
 At the sandy patches you should look out for mantis shrimp, nudibranchs and even some playful octopus.

-During the southwest monsoon conditions are mirorred to the northeast monsoon.
+During the southwest monsoon conditions are mirrored to the northeast monsoon.
 It can be cloudier, winds are stronger and seas are less calm.
-In June/July you can expect about 3-4 hours of rain per day, also in May and December.
+In June/July, you can expect about 3-4 hours of rain per day, also in May and December.

-Water temperature are all throughout the year at 26-29°C, except in the far south where the water temperature can go down to 24°C during the northeast monsoon.
+Water temperature throughout the year is between 26-29°C, except in the far south where the water temperature can go down to 24°C during the northeast monsoon.

 Ibrahim Nasir International Airport, also known as Male International Airport, is the port of entry into the country.
-Depending on your final destination transfers by waterplane are available from Male.
+People looking to dive in the Maldives should be aware that, depending on your final destination, transfers by waterplane are available from Male.